CIG-spatialLandscape/spatialHallmarks_paper/README.md

-# The Pan-Cancer Spatial Landscape of Cancer Hallmarks
+# Unraveling the spatial architecture of Cancer Hallmarks
 #### Authors: Mustafa Sibai* & Sergi Cervilla*
+* Equal contribution

-Code used for the computation of Cancer Hallmark activities in enhanced Visium samples and the Pan-Cancer analysis
+Code used for the collection of Cancer Hallmark gene sets and the computation of their activities in enhanced Visium samples with all downstream analysis
 doi: https://doi.org/10.1101/2022.06.18.496114

 ## Outline